-(1)The amounts reported in the "Option Awards" and "Stock Awards" columns represent the aggregate grant date fair value of such awards granted to our named executive officers during the years ended December 31, 2021, 2020 and 2019 as computed in accordance with FASB ASC Topic 718.
-The assumptions used in calculating the aggregate grant date fair value of the stock options reported in this column are set forth in Note 11 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.
+(1)The amounts reported in the "Option Awards" and "Stock Awards" columns represent the aggregate grant date fair value of such awards granted to our named executive officers during the years ended December 31, 2022 and 2021 as computed in accordance with FASB ASC Topic 718.
+The assumptions used in calculating the aggregate grant date fair value of the stock options reported in this column are set forth in Note 11 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
 The amounts reported in these columns reflect the accounting cost for these equity awards, and do not correspond to the actual economic value that may be received by our named executive officers from the equity awards.

-(2)The amounts reported in this column reflect cash bonuses awarded pursuant to the achievement of our 2021, 2020 and 2019 corporate objectives.
+(2)The amounts reported in this column reflect cash bonuses awarded pursuant to the achievement of our 2022 and 2021 corporate objectives.
 For more information, see "Compensation Discussion and Analysis" included elsewhere in this Proxy Statement.

-(3) The amount represented additional health benefit coverage for Mr. Newell.
+(3)The amount represented additional health benefit coverage for Mr. Newell.

-(4)The amount includes \$132,000 for each of 2021, 2020 and 2019, for travel and rental housing expenses paid to Dr. Hallam, whose residence is in Pennsylvania, in conjunction with his regular duties in our California facilities.
+(4)The amount includes travel and rental housing expenses paid to Dr. Hallam, whose residence is in Pennsylvania, in conjunction with his regular duties in our California facilities.

 (5)Ms. Chung joined the Company on August 9, 2021.
-The actual base salary paid disclosed in the Summary Compensation Table reflected the partial 2021 service period.
+The actual base salary paid disclosed in the Summary Compensation Table reflects the partial 2021 service period.